oroinc/documentation/user_guide/channel_guide.rst

 .. note::

     Custom Channel may not be limited to sales activities.
-So, if John&Sons decided to start a Charity Fund, a special Channel entity could be created to represent it, where Customer Identity records, would be the donors and other entities could represent specific charity events and money raised.
+So, if John&Sons decided to start a Charity Fund, a special Channel entity could be created to represent it.
+Customer Identity records there would represent the donors and other entities corresponded to specific charity events and money raised.

     Moreover, if there were many different funds to manage, a special type could be created at the back-end, such that these entities were added to it by default.